php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 }
 ~~~

-When the class has nothing after the `use` import statement, the class
+When the class has nothing after the `use` import statements, the class
-closing brace MUST be on the next line after the `use` import statement.
+closing brace MUST be on the next line after the last `use` import statement.

 ~~~php
 <?php